SEU-SSL/ViewFuzz/README.md

 # ViewFuzz
-Code will be avaiable upon paper acceptance.
+Code will be avaiable after the acceptance of the paper.